isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 **Version 3.3**

-(ZD#37820) - Added whitelisting for custom header HS-Id, HS-SSAI-TAG.
+(ZD#37820) - Added allow listing for custom header HS-Id, HS-SSAI-TAG.

 **Version 3.2**

 * **Ticket#36588** - Player crash is observed when the MediaPlayer STOP method is called.

 Fixed intermittent crash observed when STOP method is called for a few streams with subtitles.

 * **Ticket#37080** - Duplicate requests seen for Manifest calls.